MazZzDaI/Ax7LabelsReplacer/README.md

-# Ax7LabelsReplacer
+# Bulk labels replacer for Dynamics 365 for Operations
-Application looking for specified label's relations in xRefs and then replace all entries with new label
+Application replacing specified label with meaningful value and updating source code using xRefs

 Algorithm is following:
 1. Specify "Model store folder path" and "SQL connection string"